vwochnik/assemble-plugin-index/docs/options.md

 When an array is given, all properties specified in the array within the `data` object will be filtered.

 When a function is given, the function will be called with a `file` argument representing the currently processing `vinyl` file.
-The function must immediately return the filtered result.
+The function must immediately return the filtered result as an `Object` containing filtered properties.